Dice

 He never did foller the doctor’s orders.

-other spellings: follow, go with, come after, trail, shadow, tag along, and stick with
+variations: follow, go with, come after, trail, shadow, tag along, stick with

 ★ Reckon a feller'd foller a man down the holler to get some minners for supper? ★